Papakura Museum: History

 In 1961, the Hunua branch of the Federated Farmers proposed the formation of a historical society to the Papakura Borough Council.
 Councillors Ernie Clarke and Deryck Milne were selected to begin work on the proposal and on December 6, 1961, an initial planning meeting was attended by twenty-nine members of the community.
 The first official meeting of the historical society then took place on March 20, 1962.

-The late Ernest "Ernie" Clarke became the first president of the historical society (1962-1966), was heavily involved in the process of establishing the Museum, wrote and edited many of the Museum and historical society's publications, and originally the museum was named and dedicated to his memory.
+The late Ernest "Ernie" Clarke became the first president of the historical society (1962–1966), was heavily involved in the process of establishing the Museum, wrote and edited many of the Museum and historical society's publications, and originally the museum was named and dedicated to his memory.

-In February 1972, the Papakura Council granted the PDHS two rooms in a house at 33 Coles Cresent to house artefacts that had been collected by the society.
+In February 1972, the Papakura Council granted the PDHS two rooms in a house at 33 Coles Crescent to house artefacts that had been collected by the society.
 Artefacts had previously been housed in society members' private homes.
 In September 1972, the first exhibition of the society's collection was held at this location in collaboration with the Papakura Potters Society.
 In 1973, the museum opened to the public on Wednesday afternoons.
 In 1977, the public hours were extended to include Sunday afternoons as well.

 In November 1982, after the fire brigade moved to new premises, the museum moved into the vacated fire station on Averill Street.
 Three years later in November 1985, the museum opened a research and archive room to researchers and anyone else interested in using this resource.

 After several months of delays, the museum moved again and officially opened on August 31, 1999.
 The Papakura District Council built a community education complex called 'Accent Point House' at 209 Great South Road.
 This building was created to house the Sir Edmund Hillary Library, a schools resource centre, and the Papakura Museum.
 Originally located on the 4th floor of this complex the museum would eventually move downstairs to the 3rd floor in October 2010.

 In 2017, the museum opened a dedicated Military Gallery space.
 This gallery is used to display information and artifacts about the wars and conflicts that have involved New Zealand.
 These range from the New Zealand Wars to present day peace-keeping operations.
 This gallery also houses the museum's permanent display of the Costar brothers' WWI artifact collection.
 This exhibit includes a touch-screen interactive display about the brothers' correspondence during their deployment.